Time: 25 minutes + 20 minutes baking

 You might also like

-Preheat the oven to 170C and prepare your baking tray
+Preheat your oven to 200C and prepare a muffin tin

 Mix the dry ingredients together

 Get your child to measure each of the dry ingredients (2 cup flour, 1 cup sugar, ¾ cup chocolate chips, ½ cup cocoa, 1 tsp baking powder) in turn and add to a large mixing bowl.